-Despite all the hype surrounding great deals on Black Friday, it turns out cheaper isn’t always better.
-New research suggests that low prices can backfire for retailers since consumers sometimes see cheap prices as a sign of a cheap product.
+Despite all the hype surrounding great deals, it turns out that cheaper isn’t always better.
+Research from Vanderbilt University, published in the Journal of Consumer Research, suggests that low prices can backfire for retailers because consumers sometimes see low prices as a sign of a low-quality product.

-However, the researchers also found that consumers also see cheap prices as a sign of a great deal.
-Which theory consumers follow depends on what shoppers think about when making their decision to buy a product.
+However, the researchers also found that consumers sometimes see low prices as simply good deals.
+Shoppers’ perceptions of a low price depend on what they’re thinking about when deciding to buy a product.

-“The bottom line of our research is that people can hold two opposing beliefs about a product,” said Steve Posavac, the E. Bronson Ingram Professor in Marketing at Vanderbilt University's Owen Graduate School of Management.
-"In the case of price, most people simultaneously believe that low prices mean good value and that low prices mean low quality.
+“The bottom line of our research is that people can hold two opposing beliefs about a product,” said Steve Posavac, professor of marketing at Vanderbilt University and lead author of the study, in a statement at the time of the study’s publication.
+“In the case of price, most people simultaneously believe that low prices mean good value and that low prices mean low quality.
 But these two beliefs are not equally present in consumers’ minds all the time.”

-“Consumers rarely have complete information and use various strategies to fill the gaps in their knowledge as they consider and choose products," said Posavac and his co-authors Helene Deval, Susan P. Mantel and Frank R. Kardes.
-"One of these strategies involves using naive theories: informal, common sense, explanations that consumers use to make sense of their environment.”
+“Consumers rarely have complete information, and [they] use various strategies to fill the gaps in their knowledge as they consider and choose products,” Posavac said.
+“One of these strategies involves using naive theories: informal, commonsense explanations that consumers use to make sense of their environment.”

-Companies can help to influence how consumers feel about low prices by improving marketing strategies.
-In the research, when the quality of a product was marketed, consumers looked more favorably upon more expensive products.
-However, when companies focused on value, a cheap product was rated more highly in the opinion of consumers.
+Companies can influence how consumers feel about their low prices by conducting market research and improving their marketing strategies.
+In the Vanderbilt study, when companies focused on the product quality in marketing materials, consumers looked more favorably upon pricier products.
+However, when companies focused on value, consumers rated cheap products more favorably.